10 Excellent Company Culture Examples and Takeaways

 Takeaway: Even the best culture needs to revisit itself to meet a growing company's team.
 The most successful company culture leads to successful business, and that requires an evolving culture that can grow with it.

 For outdoor enthusiasts, REI has long been the company to turn to for great gear.
 Employees of REI, a cooperative where profits benefit its member-owners, also agree that this is a place where greatness happens, even beyond the beloved camping and outdoor products.
 REI's mission is to equip both customers and employees for the outdoors, not just to have fun but also in promoting stewardship of the environment.

 REI says that its employees give "life to their purpose," firmly attributing company success to workers.
 The CEO of REI has acknowledged that employees can get benefits anywhere, but allowing outdoors-oriented employees to immerse themselves in REI culture is what makes it unique.
 Employees can win equipment through "challenge grants" where they submit a proposal for an outdoor adventure that would be challenging.
 Regular townhall-style meetings are held where employees can submit questions anonymously to help management understand what's happening in the company.

 Takeaway: When your employees are completely immersed in the same interests as your company, the culture propels itself forward almost on its own.
 Culture that is owned and propelled by the same people puts value in their voices.

-Just like Google, Facebook is a company that has exploded in growth as well as being synonymous with unique company culture.
+Just like Google, Meta — formerly known as Facebook — is a company that has exploded in growth as well as being synonymous with unique company culture.

 Takeaway: When your company depends on new hires who excel in a competitive field, your company culture and any associated perks will likely be the tipping point for applicants.
 You must stand out from other companies vying for attention.